 It is extremely unlikely to be given any Crown coins in change or otherwise encounter crown coinage in general circulation.

-The Government in the past (early 1900s) issued ‘pound’ denominated bank notes, but these are extremely scare collector's items.
-Notes in 5 shillings, 10 shillings and pounds were issued (20 shillings equal a pound).
+The Government in the past (around the early 1900s) issued ‘pound’ denominated banknotes, but these are extremely scarce collector’s items.
+Notes in 5 shillings, 10 shillings, and pounds were issued (20 shillings equal a pound).

 The Turks and Caicos has used a variety of currencies as legal tender, the most recent being the Jamaican Pound and then Jamaican Dollar, which was used up until 1973 when the country switched to the U.S. Dollar.